What Can You Not Do After Filing Chapter 7 Bankruptcy?

 Direct communication with creditors becomes prohibited once you file Chapter 7.
 You cannot negotiate payment plans or make agreements with creditors without trustee approval.
 All creditor communications must go through your bankruptcy attorney.

 If you own a business, Chapter 7 filing creates additional operational restrictions.
 You cannot continue operating your business without explicit trustee permission.
-Most Chapter 7 cases require immediate business closure and asset liquidation.
+Many Chapter 7 cases involve business closure and asset liquidation, subject to trustee oversight.

 Certain professional licenses may face restrictions after Chapter 7 filing.
 You cannot hold positions requiring bonding or financial responsibility without disclosing your bankruptcy status.
-Some employers conduct credit checks and may terminate employees with active bankruptcy cases.
+Some employers conduct credit checks, and bankruptcy status may be considered in employment decisions.

 Property ownership becomes significantly restricted after filing.
 You cannot renovate, sell, or modify any real estate without court approval.
 This includes your primary residence, investment properties, and vacant land.

-While you may keep your home through homestead exemptions, you cannot take equity loans or refinance without trustee consent.
+While certain homestead exemptions may apply, you cannot take equity loans or refinance without trustee consent.
 Any property improvements must receive prior approval to avoid complications with asset valuation.

 Yes, domestic travel is generally permitted, but international travel requires trustee approval and court permission in most cases.